Skip advert

 It’s similarly common for servicing at main dealers to stop as a car gets older and is worth less, with those running older cars often saving money by taking them to an independent garage.

-If an owner doesn’t have proof of a service, forgot to keep the receipts or to stamp the service book, you can still try reaching out to the garage they claim to have had the work done to see if they hold any records for your car.
+If an owner doesn’t have proof of a service, forgot to keep the receipts, or forgot to stamp the service book, you can still try reaching out to the garage they claim to have had the work done to see if they hold any records for the car.

 This depends on the garage, of course, but some may be able to confirm if what the owner is saying is true.
 Others may not keep hold of this information for a long enough time, if at all, but it’s worth the phone call to check.